blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/🌀️ Religious Discourse/Arguments against religion.md

 - Counter: Question 32
 # 29. Say, did he not know that we are so fragile that the devil could corrupt us?
 Knowing that we would do that, why did he make us so that we will be punished because of his own mistake?
 # 30. Aren't we forced to worship god out of fear than love?
-## If they say, they are angels and we are mortals
+## They are angels and we are mortals
 - Counter: Question 31
 # 31. Isn't the judgement same for all
 ## If they say, yes, it is the same at the time of judgement, and hence all will be punished equally